Annual Heritage Lecture

 The Annual Heritage Lecture happens as part of a dinner where we honour the work of our volunteers with a "Volunteer of the Year" award.
 There is a silent auction as well.
 It is a time of great conviviality and celebration.

-This year, the event was held at St. Agnes Parish Hall on the Halifax Peninsula, corner of Chebucto and Mumford.
+This past year in 2024, the event was held at St. Agnes Parish Hall on the Halifax Peninsula, corner of Chebucto and Mumford.
 We were honoured to have Dr. Edward MacDonald, Professor Emeritus in History at the University of Prince Edward Island, giving the Lecture.
-We had a good crowd who appreciated his self-deprecating humour and learned from his discussion of the relation between genealogy and history.
+We had a good crowd who appreciated his self-deprecating humour and learned from his discussion about the relation between genealogy and history.

 The lecture is supported with an endowment fund that generates annual income to offset the expenses of the lecture.
 Currently, the endowment income supports about half of the costs of the lecture when it is someone from the Maritimes.
 When the speaker is someone from farther afield with higher travel costs, the endowment income does not even cover that much.
 The capital endowment fund is accumulated through donations to cover more of the costs, and we are grateful to have received several donations to the fund during the past year.